A Jewish Argument against the Qur’an.

 The source is from: (http://www.usccb.org/nab/bible/matthew/matthew28.htm)

-We have a straightforward response to this.
+We as Muslims have a straightforward response to this.
 That is that whoever wrote the ‘Gospel according to Matthew’ was quote-mining the Jewish sacred text to get legitimacy for Jesus as the Messiah.
-Whereas for us as Muslims the Qur’an stands independent of any justification for the miraculous birth of Christ Jesus.
+Whereas, for us as Muslims, the Qur’an stands independent of any justification for the miraculous birth of Christ Jesus.

 In other words, Christ Jesus was born of the Virgin Mary.
 This is our belief as Muslims who believe in the words of the Qur’an.